Gdansk, beyond the Royal Route

 GENERAL INFORMATION

-DURATION: BUS AND GUIDE AT YOUR DISPOSAL FOR UP TO 5 HOURS
+- DURATION: BUS AND GUIDE AVAILABLE FOR UP TO 5 HOURS

-- People with reduced mobility using a wheelchair must be accompanied by someone who can assist them.
-We kindly request the use of foldable wheelchairs, as the buses are not equipped with lifts or ramps.
-Shore2Shore is not responsible if the client does not inform us of their situation at the time of booking.
+- People with reduced mobility who use wheelchairs must be accompanied by another person who can assist them.
+We kindly ask that foldable wheelchairs be used, as buses do not have lifts or ramps.
+Shore2shore is not responsible if the client does not inform of their situation at the time of booking.

 Meeting point